fabrikod/personext/README.md

-# Personext -  Personal Blog Boilerplate
+# Personext -  Database-free Personal Site with Next.js

 Welcome to Personext, your personal blog boilerplate.
 This project, written in JavaScript using Node.js, helps you create your own blog with ease.